 Penalty Abatement& Installment Agreement

-A small business owner ran into some hard times with the economic downturn.
+Ron, a small business owner ran into some hard times with the economic downturn.
 At one point management was left with a choice, to pay their employees and bills or pay their payroll taxes.
 They were able to keep everyone employed, but now the company was looking at growing penalties and interest from the IRS payroll tax debt and a lien had been filed against the company by the IRS.

-We reviewed the company’s finances, and understanding that a few years ago the economy was not as forgiving, we decided to negotiate with the IRS.
+We reviewed the company’s finances, and knowing that a few years ago the economy was not as forgiving, we decided to negotiate with the IRS.
 We worked with the IRS to get the penalties abated and start a reasonable payment plan.
 After the work was completed we were able to get $46,575 in penalties removed.

-“I really had no questions, everything was explained, and I am very satisfied with the outcome.”
+Ron’s words, “I really had no questions, everything was explained, and I am very satisfied with the outcome.”

 Penalty Abatement & Installment Agreement